AlineLanckneus/PHP-basics/README.md

-# PHP-basics
+These are my solutions to the PHP-basics challenges

-this is my attempt at the simple order form
+Each challenge has its own folder:

-- customers are able to order food or drinks
+- debugging

-- after filling in their contact details they get a confirmation message
+- simple order form

-- I haven't figured out the mail function yet though
+- blackjack